globocom/megadraft/docs/customization.md

 - `editor`: a reference to the editor dom node.
 - `editorState`: the current draft [editorState](https://facebook.github.io/draft-js/docs/api-reference-editor-state.html).
 - `readOnly`: whether the editor is in read-only mode.
 Usually, you might want to hide your toolbar if this property is set.
-- `onChange`: function to pass a new editorState when a change occured.
+- `onChange`: function to pass a new editorState when a change occurred.
 - `actions`: the action items to show in the toolbar.
 See https://github.com/globocom/megadraft/blob/master/src/actions/default.js